analyticascent/confounder/README.md

 &nbsp;

-**That claim (and above chart) results from omitting multiple methodological errors and omissions, which include:**
+**That claim (and above chart) results from multiple errors and omissions, which include:**

 * The sunk cost of not working as much before obtaining the degree - **(trade-off)**
 * Any tuition costs including interest on student loans, residency, etc - **(trade-off)**
-* Super-earner outliers skewing the average for degree recipients - **(sampling issue)**
+* Super-earner outliers skewing the average for degree recipients - **(sampling)**
-* Different degrees lead to very different lifetime earnings - **(sampling issue)**
+* Different degrees lead to very different lifetime earnings - **(sampling)**
 * Jobs for high-earning majors tend to be in more expensive cities - **(trade-off)**
 * Those that do complete college may already be prone to succeed - **(cause/effect)**

 &nbsp;

-&nbsp; **Confounder's Workflow:** Pick a *topic*, and come up with a list of *things to check for* (like the topic and criteria listed above).
-Then gather *sample* documents about that topic, and *label them* by which listed factors they mention.
+&nbsp; **Confounder's Workflow:** Pick a topic, and come up with a list of things to check for (like the topic and criteria listed above).
+Then gather sample documents about that topic, and label them by which listed factors they mention.
 This will be used to train a text classifier to tell which of that information is absent or present in a given document.
-The classifier is then trained and optimized for accuracy, which then gets deployed as a pipeline that can save you the trouble of having to check new documents against that criteria by hand.
+The classifier is trained and optimized for accuracy, then gets deployed as a data pipeline that can save you the trouble of having to check new documents against that criteria by hand.
+The documents can be online articles, PDF files, or any other raw text source.

 **The final result is a tool capable of screening large collections of documents against a criteria that is specific to the chosen topic.
 Users are only limited by computing power - not time, or effective reading speed.**